uhm-descartes/ee342/morea/axioms/module-axioms.md

 ---

-The photo you see is of Andrey Kolmogorov. who fundamentally transformed probability theory in addition to many other areas.
-His academic career started as an editor of his school journal at the age of 5---where he noticed regularities in the sum of the first $$n$$ odd numbers (the first $$n$$ odd numbers sum to $$n^2$$ of course).
+The photo you see is of Andrey Kolmogorov. who fundamentally transformed probability theory (and many other areas).
+His academic career started as an editor of his school journal at the age of 5, where he noticed that the first $$n$$ odd numbers sum to $$n^2$$.